donaverghes/energy_forecasting/README.md

 # energy_forecasing
-ASL google, Atos project created by Brem, Louis, Sasi, Donna, &amp; Sarah
+ASL google, Atos project created by Bram, Louis, Sasi, Donna, &amp; Sarah

 Clone this project using in bash: